The increasing importance of mobile optimization

 Regardless, it’s best to optimize your online presence and adopt mobile SEO best practices in order to compete in the ever changing technological landscape.
 Contact 6S Marketing to receive a free SEO quote for your website.

 How do you think this technology will change how people search from their mobile devices?
-Do you believe Siri (and voice recognition software in general) will impact the search industry?
+Do you believe Siri (and voice recognition software in general) will impact the search engine optimization industry?
 Please leave your thoughts in the comments section below.